Challenge–response authentication

 In computer security, challenge–response authentication is a family of protocols in which one party presents a question ("challenge") and another party must provide a valid answer ("response") to be authenticated.

 The simplest example of a challenge–response protocol is password authentication, where the challenge is asking for the password and the valid response is the correct password.

-An adversary who can eavesdrop on a password authentication can then authenticate itself by reusing the intercepted password.
+An adversary who can eavesdrop on a password authentication can authenticate themselves by reusing the intercepted password.
 One solution is to issue multiple passwords, each of them marked with an identifier.
 The verifier can then present an identifier, and the prover must respond with the correct password for that identifier.
 Assuming that the passwords are chosen independently, an adversary who intercepts one challenge–response message pair has no clues to help with a different challenge at a different time.

 For example, when other communications security methods are unavailable, the U.S. military uses the AKAC-1553 TRIAD numeral cipher to authenticate and encrypt some communications.
 TRIAD includes a list of three-letter challenge codes, which the verifier is supposed to choose randomly from, and random three-letter responses to them.
 For added security, each set of codes is only valid for a particular time period which is ordinarily 24 hours.

-A more interesting challenge–response technique works as follows.
-Say Bob is controlling access to some resource.
-Alice comes along seeking entry.
-Bob issues a challenge, perhaps "52w72y".
+Another basic challenge–response technique works as follows.
+Bob is controlling access to some resource, and Alice is seeking entry.
+Bob issues the challenge "52w72y".
 Alice must respond with the one string of characters which "fits" the challenge Bob issued.
-The "fit" is determined by an algorithm agreed upon by Bob and Alice.
-(The correct response might be as simple as "63x83z", with the algorithm changing each character of the challenge using a Caesar cipher).
-In the real world, the algorithm would be much more complex.)
-Bob issues a different challenge each time, and thus knowing a previous correct response (even if it is not "hidden" by the means of communication used between Alice and Bob) is of no use.
+The "fit" is determined by an algorithm defined in advance, and known by both Bob and Alice.
+The correct response might be as simple as "63x83z", with the algorithm changing each character of the challenge using a Caesar cipher.
+In reality, the algorithm would be much more complex.
+Bob issues a different challenge each time, and thus knowing a previous correct response (even if it is not obfuscated by the means of communication) does not allow an adversary to determine the current correct response.

 Other non-cryptographic protocols

-Challenge–response protocols are also used to assert things other than knowledge of a secret value.
-CAPTCHAs, for example, are a variant on the Turing test, meant to determine whether a viewer of a Web or mobile application is a real person.
-In early CAPTCHAs, the challenge sent to the viewer was a distorted image of some text, and the viewer responded by typing in that text.
+Challenge–response protocols are also used in non-cryptographic applications.
+CAPTCHAs, for example, are meant to allow websites and applications to determine whether an interaction was performed by a genuine user rather than a web scraper or bot.
+In early CAPTCHAs, the challenge sent to the user was a distorted image of some text, and the user responded by transcribing the text.
 The distortion was designed to make automated optical character recognition (OCR) difficult and prevent a computer program from passing as a human.
-However, due to advances in OCR, CAPTCHAs are now more commonly based on object detection challenges.